Hours

 AP/IB credit is reviewed and awarded by the Office of the University Registrar.
 Some of these credits will serve as a prerequisite for higher-level courses.
 AP/IB credit cannot be used to satisfy divisional requirements.
 However, credits earned through AP/IB will count toward the 120 hours necessary to graduate.
 Instructions for submitting scores are below.

 Students often forget to send scores from previous years; log in to your College Board profile to make sure all your scores are sent to Wake Forest.
-For tests taken in 2022: If you indicated that Wake Forest should receive your scores when you took the test(s), no action is needed.
-If you did not indicate Wake Forest as a college to receive your scores when you took the 2022 test(s), you will need to log in to your College Board profile when you receive an email (in early July) with your 2022 test scores.
+For tests taken in 2024: If you indicated that Wake Forest should receive your scores when you took the test(s), no action is needed.
+If you did not indicate Wake Forest as a college to receive your scores when you took the 2024 test(s), you will need to log in to your College Board profile when you receive an email (in early July) with your 2024 test scores.

-Available online May 6, due July 2, prior to registration
+Available online May 10, due July 1, prior to registration

-You must complete the FLP test if you have studied any of the following languages: Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Latin, Russian or Spanish.
+You must complete the FLP test if you have studied any of the following languages: Chinese, French, German, Italian, Japanese, Latin, Russian or Spanish.
 Each test will take between 1 and 1.5 hours to complete.
 You should take the FLP test for any language(s) studied in high school, even if you intend to start the study of a new language (in case you change your mind in the future).

 If you know you scored 3 or higher on an AP language exam or 6 or higher on an IB foreign language higher-level test, you do not need to take the FLP test because your foreign language placement will be based on your AP/ IB score.
 (See Step 2 for instructions on how to report your official AP/IB scores.)

-If it is after June 30 and your AP/IB scores have not been applied to your academic record or you do not know the results of your AP/IB scores, complete the FLP test.
+If it is after June 20 and your AP/IB scores have not been applied to your academic record or you do not know the results of your AP/IB scores, complete the FLP test.
 Your placement will be adjusted if a late-arriving AP/IB score indicates a different placement.

 When registering for your foreign language: